Samael Aun Weor: Anthropology

 His work Cosmic Teachings of a Lama states that life on Earth did not occur through abiogenesis, but instead through pansperma.
 To Aun Weor, the theories of abiogenesis are similar to those of spontaneous generation, and that Pasteur had already implicitly refuted the former when the latter was empirically disproved.
 Furthermore, while evolution is a verified fact of nature, speciation through Darwinian evolution has never been witnessed and is "an absurd theory without basis or foundation."
 Instead, the sum of zoological variation is determined by the seeds of life traveling throughout space (protected by electromagnetic "whirlwinds") which determine the evolution and devolution of life on any planet.
 Life, according to Aun Weor, is eternal, however its expression is divided into evolutive and devolutive modes: species evolve, reach a pinnacle, and necessarily devolve and return to a germinal state.

 Man, therefore, is not the outcome of the evolution from a common ancestor to the primates, but rather the exponent of an eternal anthropic principle.
 Monkeys, apes, and other primates are instead the outcome of certain sub-sects of ancient humanity copulating with animals, and are in a complete state of devolution.

 They say that the human being comes from the ape.
 They came out with the theory of the cynocephalus with a tail, the monkey without a tail and the arboreal men, all of them children of the noeptizoids, etc. But, which of these would then be the missing link?
 On what day have they found a monkey that is capable of speaking, that is gifted with speech?
 It has not appeared until now.
 Therefore, these materialistic gentlemen are ludicrous.
 They only present us suppositions and not facts.

 Therefore are not the materialists refuting the theories of Darwin himself and his henchmen?
 Does the human being come from the ape?
 Upon which basis do they sustain this theory?
 How do they demonstrate it?
 Until when are we going to wait for the supposed missing link?
 We want to see that specie of ape speaking like people.
 That ape has not appeared, therefore such an ape is only a supposition of nonsense that has no reality.

-Seemingly he fails to understand that scientists do not say that we come from apes, but rather that we have a common ancestor, or that scientists have succeeded in teaching apes basic sign language.

 Despite his hostility to the Darwinian theory, he states that evolution within a species is possible, yet that no species can evolve from another species.
-Furthermore, he states that the human or 'intellectual animal' naturally evolves in time, for example our society is an evolution from previous societies - however the evolution of species can never achieve spiritual liberation because it will always return to devolution.
+Furthermore, he states that the human or 'intellectual animal' naturally evolves in time, for example our society is an evolution from previous societies — however the evolution of species can never achieve spiritual liberation because it will always return to devolution.
 Spiritual liberation requires a 'revolution of consciousness'.